-- (1) A contract for banking services - (a) Must be procured through competitive bids; - (b) Must be consistent with section 7 or 85 of the Act; and - (c) May not be for a period of more than five years at a time. - (2) The process for procuring a contract for banking services must commence at least

-(3) The closure date for the submission of bids may not be less than 60 days from the date on which the advertisement is placed in a newspaper in terms of paragraph 22(1).
+- (1) A contract for banking services - (a) Must be procured through competitive bids; - (b) Must be consistent with section 7 or 85 of the Act; and - (c) May not be for a period of more than five years at a time. - (2) The process for procuring a contract for banking services must commence at least nine months before the end of an existing contract. - (3) The closure date for the submission of bids may not be less than 60 days from the date on which the advertisement is placed in a newspaper in terms of paragraph 22(1).
 Bids must be restricted to banks registered in terms of the Banks Act, 1990 (Act No. 94 of 1990).